Politik (song)

-"Politik" is a song by British rock band Coldplay.
-Written on 11 September 2001 and recorded on 13 September 2001, it is the opening track of their second studio album A Rush of Blood to the Head (2002).
+"Politik" is a song by British rock band Coldplay and the opening track of their second studio album A Rush of Blood to the Head (2002).
 As the album opener, the song represents a significant departure from the band's softer debut album Parachutes (2000), featuring heavier guitars and more urgent themes.

 Composition and recording

-Chris Martin wrote "Politik" on 11 September 2001, having been inspired by that day's terrorist attacks, and recorded it two days later.
+Frontman Chris Martin wrote "Politik" on 11 September 2001, having been inspired by that day's terrorist attacks, and recorded it two days later.
 The song features what NME critic Ted Kessler described as "guitars and keyboards mash[ing] together in a two note blur, until everything suddenly drops from the mix and Martin is alone at his piano".
 AllMusic provides a detailed breakdown of the instrumentation: "As Will Champion's drums crash, Jonny Buckland's guitar swells, and Guy Berryman's bass churns, frontman Chris Martin bursts through the Wall of Sound, jolting listeners awake with the desperate cry, 'Open up your eyes!'"
 PopMatters observed that the song's bridge "takes on a spacey, orchestral, Wish You Were Here vibe," comparing its atmospheric qualities to Pink Floyd.

 The band wanted to create a more forceful sound than their previous work.
 Martin stated that, with "Politik", the band aimed for "a song where we just hit our instruments as loudly as possible and dispensed with the idea of fragility".